joshgallantt/Mercury/README.md

 ]
 ```

-Then add to your targets:
+Then add `"Mercury"` to your targets:

 ```swift
 .target(